 Your baby is now almost ready to make her/his grand entry into this world!
-S/he is now about 18 inches long and weighs about 2200 grams.
+In your pregnancy week by week update, s/he is now about 18 inches long and weighs about 2200 grams.
 Her/his lungs and central nervous system are also almost mature.

 A baby born between weeks 34-37 although preterm, will generally not face many complications and might need just a short stay in the Neonatal Intensive Care Unit(NICU).